Jason Gammack on the Promise of Spatial Biology

 You’re done single cell RNA seq now we need to take it to the next level, take that RNA seek data, which is the counting of the transcripts in a tune D kind of planar effect.
 Let’s now blow that into a 3d effect.
 Let’s correlate our visualization of the transcripts with the digital readouts of RNAC and this collaboration that I spoke of with this major pharma company in Alzheimer’s.

 We did it in their Alzheimer’s mouse mall.
-Where we correlated all of the single cell on a sick day that they’d been accumulated over the last five years and map that to three-dimensional spatial, single molecule fish data.
+Where we correlated all of the single cell on a sick day that they’d been accumulated over the last five years and map that to three-dimensional spatial biology, single molecule fish data.
 And it was a beautiful study because we showed a correlation and R squared of 0.9, nine, seven to the RNA seek data to our visualization of the transcripts.

 And then we added the three-dimensional context, very importantly, at some cellular resolution where you can actually see structures within the cells.
 And so it was just this.
 Yeah, it was one of those kinds of moments where you get goosebumps and you’re like, Holy smokes.
 This is real.
 I mean, we knew it was good, but this really showed how good it was.